awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-auditmanager-assessment.md

 ## Properties<a name="aws-resource-auditmanager-assessment-properties"></a>

 `AssessmentReportsDestination`  <a name="cfn-auditmanager-assessment-assessmentreportsdestination"></a>
- The destination in which evidence reports are stored for the specified assessment\.
+ The destination that evidence reports are stored in for the assessment\.
 *Required*: No
 *Type*: [AssessmentReportsDestination](aws-properties-auditmanager-assessment-assessmentreportsdestination.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AwsAccount`  <a name="cfn-auditmanager-assessment-awsaccount"></a>
- The AWS account associated with the assessment\.
+ The AWS account that's associated with the assessment\.
 *Required*: No
 *Type*: [AWSAccount](aws-properties-auditmanager-assessment-awsaccount.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)